wessenstam/kubernetes101/day1/day1.rst

 Cleanup the installation test
 ***************************************

-"Ok let’s get all back to the installation phase… Cleaning up all created stuff, so I have a clean minikube environment to start testing..", John thinks.
+"Ok let’s get all back to the installation phase...
+Cleaning up all created stuff, so I have a clean minikube environment to start testing..", John thinks.
 He runs the following commands to clean up his minikube environment:

-- **kubectl delete service hello-minikube** ; to delete the exposed port
+- ``kubectl delete service hello-minikube`` ; to delete the exposed port
-- **kubectl delete deployment hello-minikube** ; to delete the deployment of the pod
+- ``kubectl delete deployment hello-minikube`` ; to delete the deployment of the pod
-- **kubectl get service**; checking if the exposed port has been deleted
+- ``kubectl get service``; checking if the exposed port has been deleted
-- **kubectl get deployment**; checking to see if the deployment has been deleted.
+- ``kubectl get deployment``; checking to see if the deployment has been deleted.

 .. figure:: images/10.png

-After a few seconds even the **kubectl get pods** is showing the "No resources found.." message.
+After a few seconds even the ``kubectl get pods`` is showing the "No resources found.." message.
 His minikube environment is clean and ready for testing tomorrow.

 Stop the minikube environment
 ***************************************
-John is done for today and stops his minikube environment using the command **minikube stop**
+John is done for today and stops his minikube environment using the command ``minikube stop``

 .. figure:: images/11.png